COSMOS Q & A

 COSMOS represents an important partnership across academic, industry, and government collaborators.
 COSMOS is supported by an investigator-initiated grant from Mars Symbioscience and the donation of study pills and packaging from both Mars Symbioscience and Pfizer Inc (now part of GSK Consumer Healthcare).
 In addition, COSMOS ancillary studies are supported by several grants from the National Institutes of Health.

-Women aged 65 or older and men aged 60 or older who have not previously had a heart attack or stroke, or cancer (other than skin cancer) diagnosed within the last two years are participating in the COSMOS study.
-Participants live in every state in the U.S., with study pills sent via postal mail and study forms completed either through the web or by postal mail.
+Women aged 65 or older and men aged 60 or older who have not previously had a heart attack, stroke, or cancer (other than skin cancer) diagnosed within the last two years are participating in COSMOS.
+Participants are from every state in the United States.
+The study pills were sent via postal mail and study forms are completed either online or through the postal mail.

 What does participation involve, now that COSMOS pill-taking has ended?

-Even though the pill taking phase has now concluded, the COSMOS Study will continue!
+Even though the pill taking phase has now concluded, COSMOS will continue!
 COSMOS participants are still part of an incredibly unique large-scale scientific endeavor to understand not only the long-term health effects of the randomized cocoa extract and multivitamin interventions, but also to deepen our understanding of healthy aging.
 We expect to continue to send questionnaires to COSMOS participants, as well as provide opportunities for involvement in other important substudies and new research studies.
-Questionnaires received completed on the web or via postal mail will take approximately 15-20 minutes to complete, with questions about health; lifestyle habits such as exercise, diet, and smoking; use of medications and dietary supplements; and family history of illness.
-Occasionally, participants are contacted by phone to collect information or to clarify questionnaire responses.
+Questionnaires ask for information about health; lifestyle habits such as exercise, diet, and smoking; use of medications and dietary supplements; and family history of illness.
+Occasionally, we may contact participants by phone to collect information or to clarify questionnaire responses.